-In the middle of the outdoor mall, you’ll find a sculpture made from 33 meteorites that fell during the Gibeon meteor shower many millennia ago.
-The boulders did not originally land in Windhoek, but were transported here from the town of Gibeon where the shower dumped some 21 tons of mostly ferrous iron rocks – one of the heaviest ever recorded – some 600 million years ago.
-The Nama people originally discovered the meteorite and turned fragments into weapons and tools.
-Today, pieces are incorporated into local jewelry designs.
+In the middle of the outdoor mall, you’ll find a sculpture made from 33 meteorites that fell during the Gibeon meteor shower millennia ago.
+The boulders did not originally land in Windhoek, but were transported here from the town of Gibeon where the shower dumped 21 tons of mostly ferrous iron rocks – one of the heaviest ever recorded – some 600 million years ago.
+The Nama people originally discovered the meteorite and turned the fragments into weapons and tools.
+Today, pieces are incorporated in local jewelry designs.

-When you’ve finished looking at prehistoric extraterrestrial rocks, grab some takeaway from one of the vendors at the Mall, and head over to Zoo Park to learn about another prehistoric event – a Stone Age elephant hunt.
+When you’ve finished looking at prehistoric extraterrestrial rocks, grab some takeaway from one of the vendors at the mall, and head over to Zoo Park to learn about another prehistoric event – a Stone Age elephant hunt.
 The remains of two elephants and a couple of quartz tools were found here in the early 1960s, and today you can learn about the discovery at the park’s elephant column, which is the work of Namibian sculptor Dorthe Berner and depict carvings of the ancient elephant hunt.
 An elephant skull fossil also sits on top of the sculpture.
 The park is a popular local picnic spot.
 Unpack yours and enjoy it under the palm trees on deep green lawn.

 After lunch, continue the history lesson exploring the west side of Independence Ave, which is home to three impressive colonial buildings designed by German architect Willi Sander at the turn of the 20th century.
 Note the roofs of the three homes are pitched – they were designed in European style to prevent snow accumulation.
 The city’s most famous building, the art nouveau meets neo-Gothic Christus Kirche, built from local sandstone in 1907, is also in this area.
 Standing on a traffic island in the CBD, the German Lutheran church is impossible to miss, a striking piece of architecture that manages to amalgamate two completely different styles.